 Our Third Amended and Restated Bylaws provide that a majority of the aggregate outstanding shares entitled to vote, represented either in person or by proxy, will constitute a quorum for the transaction of business.
-Consequently, holders of at least 6,044,700 shares of our common stock and 350,202 shares of our Series A Preferred Stock must be present either in person or by proxy to establish a quorum for the Annual Meeting.
+Consequently, holders of at least 6,064,201 shares of our common stock must be present either in person or by proxy to establish a quorum for the Annual Meeting.
 If less than a quorum is represented at the Annual Meeting, a majority of the shares so represented may adjourn the Annual Meeting from time to time without further notice, and the persons named as proxies will vote the proxies they have been authorized at the Annual Meeting in favor of such an adjournment.